Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity: Analytical properties and trends to equilibrium

 Concerning the convergence to equilibrium for the marginal distribution $h(t,w)$ evolving under the controlled model, two situations must be distinguished.
 If we consider only the interactions with the leaders, then $h(t,w)$ evolves according to

 and it converges again in $L^1(I)$ at a rate which is at least $\smallO\left(t^{-1/2}\right)$ toward the function \cite{FurPulTerTos,MR4020534} (recall Eq. \eqref{eqbeta2})

-where $C>0$ is a suitable normalization constant\footnote[2]{Recall that this global equilibrium is well-defined as long as $\mu_\ell \not= \pm 1$.
+where $C>0$ is a suitable normalization constant\footnote[2]{Recall that this global equilibrium is well defined as long as $\mu_\ell \not= \pm 1$.
 In those cases $h(t,w)$ would converge (in the sense of distributions) toward the Dirac delta $\delta(w-\mu_\ell)$.
 Indeed, assuming for example $\mu_\ell=1$, for any $\epsilon > 0$

 since $m_w(t) \underset{t \to +\infty}{\longrightarrow} 1$.}.
 On the other hand, if we consider both interactions among the agents and with the leaders, the distribution $h(t,w)$ satisfies

 with no-flux boundary conditions